sqwatato/Python-WhatsApp-Stock-Prices/README.md

 # WhatsApp-Stock-Prices
-A program that sends stock prices to given WhatsApp account.
+A Python program that sends stock prices to given WhatsApp account.

 # How it Works
 It's pretty simple.